elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-do-electron-orbitals-relate-to-energy-levels-in-an-atom.md

 url: /learn/chemistry/questions/how-do-electron-orbitals-relate-to-energy-levels-in-an-atom
 score: -1.0
 related_article1:
+    id: 168323
+    title: How do triglycerides differ from phospholipids in terms of structure and function?
+    subject: Chemistry
+    url: /learn/chemistry/questions/how-do-triglycerides-differ-from-phospholipids-in-terms-of-structure-and-function
+related_article2:
     id: 168314
-    title: >-
-        What causes the polar nature of a water molecule?
+    title: What causes the polar nature of a water molecule?
     subject: Chemistry
     url: /learn/chemistry/questions/what-causes-the-polar-nature-of-a-water-molecule
-related_article2:
-    id: 168310
-    title: >-
-        What are the three main subatomic particles in an atom and their respective charges?
-    subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-three-main-subatomic-particles-in-an-atom-and-their-respective-charges
 related_article3:
-    id: 168314
+    id: 168324
-    title: >-
-        What causes the polar nature of a water molecule?
+    title: What is the difference between hydrophobic and hydrophilic substances in terms of their interaction with water?
     subject: Chemistry
+    url: /learn/chemistry/questions/what-is-the-difference-between-hydrophobic-and-hydrophilic-substances-in-terms-of-their-interaction-with-water
+related_article4:
+    id: 168321
+    title: What is the relationship between polymers and monomers in biological macromolecules?
+    subject: Chemistry
+    url: /learn/chemistry/questions/what-is-the-relationship-between-polymers-and-monomers-in-biological-macromolecules
+related_article5:
+    id: 168317
+    title: How does water's kinetic energy contribute to temperature moderation?
+    subject: Chemistry
-    url: /learn/chemistry/questions/what-causes-the-polar-nature-of-a-water-molecule
+    url: /learn/chemistry/questions/how-does-waters-kinetic-energy-contribute-to-temperature-moderation
 ---

 &nbsp;